netsirkl64/palera1n/README.md

 curl https://raw.githubusercontent.com/netsirkl64/palera1n-High-Sierra/main/cydia-installer.sh -o cydia-installer.sh &&
 sh cydia-installer.sh
 ```
-reboot with palera1n tethered and dpkg will be fixed after you open the tips app and hit install for the jailbreak.
+You should now reboot with palera1n tethered and then your dpkg will be fixed after you open the tips app and hit install for the jailbreak.

-now any time you reboot your device with palera1n tethered and install jailbreak using the tips app, you must do this for cydia to work.
+You must now run the commands below using ssh now any time you reboot your device with palera1n tethered and install jailbreak using the tips app.
 ```
 rm -f /etc/apt/sources.list.d/sileo.sources
 curl https://raw.githubusercontent.com/netsirkl64/palera1n-High-Sierra/main/sileo.sources -o /etc/apt/sources.list.d/sileo.sources